 ABOUT THE CONFERENCE

-Join South African academics, professionals and practitioners at the 20th Annual Conference of the International Education Association of South Africa (IEASA) at the Southern Sun Elangeni and Maharani Hotel in Durban, South Africa, from 23-25 August 2017.
+Join South African academics, professionals and practitioners at the 21st Annual Conference of the International Education Association of South Africa (IEASA) to be held at the Royal Elephant Hotel and Conference venue in Centurion, Pretoria, South Africa, from 22 – 24 August 2018.

 THE CONFERENCE THEME

 Engaged Universities: Comprehensive internationalisation-a dialogue between local and global realities

 With nationalism on the rise globally, governments are battling with issues of civil unrest, a sharp downturn in some economies, as well as major shifts in migratory patterns, all against the unsettling backdrop of international insecurity and a potentially unsustainable planet, if we do not alter our behaviour.